HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 #### Data inputs and outputs

-In particular, both tools and algorithms may have specified data input and output (`DataHandle<T>`).
+In particular, both tools and algorithms may have data input and output (`DataHandle<T>`) specified.
 They are declared in the constructor as well.

 ~~~{.py}
 # algorithm HepMCReader with output "hepmc"